-Concealed Carry and Accidental Discharge: What You Should Know and How to Protect Yourself From Being Sued
+Concealed Carry Accidental Discharge: What You Need to Know

-In the United States, 45,222 people die from firearm injuries every year, according to the U.S. Centers for Disease Control and Prevention (CDC).
+In the United States, 46,728 people died from firearm injuries in 2023, according to the U.S. Centers for Disease Control and Prevention (CDC).
 But how common are accidental discharges?

 More than a few of those cases involve accidents.
-The National Safety Council reports that about 1% of all gun deaths are preventable, unintentional discharges.
-That figure may sound small, but it amounts to about 535 accidental gun deaths a year, as well as many more injuries.
+Over a period of 5 years, unintentional firearm discharges resulted in 2,491 deaths nationwide.
+That figure may sound small, but it amounts to about 500 accidental gun deaths a year, as well as many more injuries.
 That means more than one person dies from an unintentional firearm discharge every day.

-Let’s look at a couple of concealed carry statistics before we begin talking about accidental discharges.
-Over the past couple of decades, the number of concealed carry permits has soared.
+Let’s look at several concealed carry statistics before discussing accidental discharges.
+Over the past few decades, the number of concealed carry permits has soared.
 In 2007, the number of concealed handgun permits in the United States was a relatively modest 4.6 million.
-As of 2021, that number has climbed to 21.52 million — and some states do not require permits for concealed carry.
+As of 2023, that number has climbed to 21.46 million — and some states do not require permits for concealed carry.

 Concealed carry accidental discharge statistics are not readily available.
-In 2020, the research organization known as the RAND Corporation investigated the correlation between shall-issue concealed carry permit laws and unintentional gun injuries and deaths and found the evidence too inconclusive to draw meaningful inferences from.
+The research organization known as the RAND Corporation investigated the correlation between shall-issue concealed carry permit laws and unintentional injuries and deaths and found the evidence too inconclusive to draw meaningful inferences from.

-Nevertheless, with concealed carry, an accidental discharge is a possibility.
+Nevertheless, accidental or negligent discharge of a firearm is a possibility with concealed carry.
 Let’s explore a few of the reasons.

 1. Inexperience

 Many accidental firearm discharges occur due to inexperience.
 In some cases, the person has never carried a firearm before.
-In others, the person has a certain level of firearm experience — perhaps just enough to feel confident — but not enough to ensure competence with safe concealed carry.
+In others, the person has a little firearm experience — perhaps just enough to feel confident — but insufficient to ensure competence with safe concealed carry.
 The person may never have taken a formal firearms training course.

-It is no coincidence that most accidental gunshot victims are younger than 24.
+It is no coincidence that the highest rate of death for accidental gunshot victims is for those aged 18 to 24.
 The shooter is usually someone about the victim’s age — so also relatively young and likely inexperienced.
-Being careful with weapons, including concealed weapons, is critical around children and young adults, especially in America’s schools.
-That is why many school communities prohibit weapons of any kind on their grounds.
+Being careful with concealed weapons is critical around children and young adults, especially in America’s schools.
+That is why many school communities prohibit weapons on their grounds.

-A person who lacks proper experience with concealed weapons may fail to take the necessary security measures.
+A person without proper experience with concealed weapons may fail to take the necessary security measures.
 They may unholster their guns and place them in areas where they could easily fall, discharge, and hurt someone.
 Or they may intend to engage the safety catch but forget to do so.

 More experienced firearm owners know how to avoid these potentially costly and tragic errors.